 The closed-cycle gas turbine application includes the following.

-- They are used in the generations of electric power.
+- They are used in the generation of electric power.

-- They are used in many industrials applications.
+- They are used in many industrial applications.

-- They are used in marine propulsion, locomotive propulsions, automotive propulsion.
+- They are used in marine propulsion, locomotive propulsions, and automotive propulsion.

-- They are used in aviation to provide powers to jet Propulsion.
+- They are used in aviation to provide power to jet Propulsion.